-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy, High Commission or Consulate of Pakistan for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the Pakistan High Commission for the most up-to-date information.

 Foreign passport holders who do not comply with their visa conditions may face heavy penalties.
 This applies to people travelling on Australian passports, including dual nationals.
 You should take care not to overstay the limit of your visa.

 If you are arriving from or have transited a country infected with yellow fever, you may be required to present a valid yellow fever certificate to be granted entry into Pakistan.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.